R/generics.R, R/feature_groups.R, R/feature_groups-set.R, and 10 more

 analysis information) set for each sample analysis.
 For NA or zero values the

 output will be zero.
-If the norm_conc is completely absent from the analysis information, the normalization
+If norm_conc is completely absent from the analysis information or all values are

 The different normalization methods are: